aimlfun/MiniCA/README.md

 - `myintra.net.fullchain.key`, `myintra.net.fullchain.crt` : full chain
 - `README.txt` : Info about how to install the generated certs in Windows using CertUtil

-Add the certificate to the web-server, and import the root and intermediate CA certificates into your OS/browser trust store, so it will trust the server certificate.
+Add the certificate to the web server, and import the root and intermediate CA certificates into your OS/browser trust store, so it will trust the server certificate.

 ---